hettipower/ullapopken/wp-content/plugins/clear-cache-for-widgets/readme.txt

 1. The button on the dashboard.

 == Changelog ==

+= 1.7 =
+Added cache clearing when fields in Advanced Custom Fields are updated.

 = 1.6 =
 Added cache clearing when WordPress core is updated.